-The vertical connecting lines in the organization chart show the firm's chain of command: the authority relationships among people working at different levels of the organization.
+The vertical connecting lines in the organization chart show the firm's chain of command28: the authority relationships among people working at different levels of the organization.
 That is to say, they show who reports to whom.
 When you're examining an organization chart, you'll probably want to know whether each person reports to one or more supervisors: to what extent, in other words, is there unity of command?
 To understand why unity of command is an important organizational feature, think about it from a personal standpoint.
 Would you want to report to more than one boss?
 What happens if you get conflicting directions?
 Whose directions would you follow?

-- 28. Authority and reporting relationships among people working at different levels of an organization. - 29.
-Structure in which employees from various functional areas form teams to combine their skills in working on a specific project.
+^{28.} Authority and reporting relationships among people working at different levels of an organization.